glic3rinu/passlib/docs/lib/passlib.hash.mysql323.rst

 (though PassLib will recognize upper case letters as well).

-The algorithm used is extremely simplistic, for details, see the source implementation linked to below [#f1]_.
+The algorithm used is extremely simplistic, for details, see the source implementation in the footnotes [#f1]_.

 Security Issues
 ===============
-Lacking any sort of salt, ignoring all whitespace, and having a simplistic algorithm amounts to little more than a checksum, this is not secure, and should not be used for *any* purpose but verifying existing MySQL 3.2.3 - 4.0 password hashes.
+Lacking any sort of salt, ignoring all whitespace, and having a simplistic algorithm that amounts to little more than a checksum, this is not secure, and should not be used for *any* purpose but verifying existing MySQL 3.2.3 - 4.0 password hashes.

 .. rubric:: Footnotes